cloudrex/TsLang/README.md

 A strongly-typed programming language built with TypeScript & LLVM.
-The language is inspired by JavaScript, C++ and various other languages.
+The language is inspired by JavaScript, TypeScript, React.js, Imba, C#, C++ and various other languages.

 The purpose of the language is to be a simply yet powerful general purpose programming language, with the posibility of targeting the web (compiling to JavaScript).